 - Required participation in a September 2017 “Research Day” event, which will include poster displays and demonstrations or descriptions as appropriate.

 - A final paper or other approved final product.

-- Beginning in 2015, participation in the SURF Program will also be indicated on students' Academic Transcripts as a non-credit course.
+- Participation in the SURF Program will be indicated on students' Academic Transcripts as a non-credit course.